 In the case of a change of ownership of an aircraft already registered in India, it is illegal for anyone to operate an aircraft without the name of the new owner having been endorsed on the certificate of registration.
 Therefore, specific permission must be sought from the DGCA to operate the aircraft pending the processing of the application for endorsement of the new owner on the certificate of registration.
 All documents to be submitted with the DGCA must be notarised.
+Where ownership interest in an aircraft is being recorded or in case of a change of ownership of an aircraft, the owner or operator must apply to the DGCA for the issue of a new certificate of registration through Form CA-28 (on the E-GCA platform) and must pay the applicable fee.

 Title to an engine does not automatically vest in the owner of a host aircraft.
 The title of the owner of an engine, although not registrable in any registry in India, shall be recognised on the basis of a valid title document.